ueberdosis/blog/content/blog/25/post.md

 ---
-title: Why the heck we built Battleship.
+title: Why the heck we built Battleship
 teaser: The metamorphosis from a silly idea to a lovely product.
 author: Philip Isik
 slug: battleship-teams
 published_at: 2021-03-09
 ---

-## Folks, we have a problem.
+## Folks, we have a problem

 Pandemic-driven home office and COVID-19 blues are a massive dealbreaker for face-to-face socializing between employees, reducing their contacts.
 As a small office, we established a digital get-together every month besides our weekly jour fixe to maintain the personal connections.